 BULLETS OVER BROADWAY

-What a pleasant surprise this is - a delightful 1994 film directed by Woody Allen.
-Genuinely comic, but with some substance, delivered by a terrific ensemble cast.
+What a pleasant surprise this is - a 1994 film directed by Woody Allen, which is genuinely comic, but with some substance, and which is delivered by a terrific ensemble cast.

 There's also a theme, maybe too overtly stated at times, about whether it is better to be an Artist or just a normal common-or-garden schmuck.
 Or as someone asks, if you had to choose between saving a random person or the last copy of Shakespeare's works, which would you choose?